 About Denham Wolf Real Estate Services

-An essential resource for New York City’s nonprofit community, Denham Wolf Real Estate Services provides expertise in transactions, development, and project management.
+An essential resource for the nonprofit community, Denham Wolf Real Estate Services provides expertise in transactions, development, and project management.
 Through these integrated services, the firm empowers organizations to take a thoughtful, mission-first approach to real estate.
-Denham Wolf has partnered with hundreds of diverse nonprofit organizations since its founding in 1998, shaping millions of square feet across New York City.
+Denham Wolf has partnered with hundreds of diverse nonprofit organizations since its founding in 1998, shaping millions of square feet across New York City and beyond.

 About Montroy DeMarco Architecture